Tiyenti/distrandomizer/index.md

 ## Differences to the normal Adventure mode

-* All abilites and maps have been re-arranged into a random order for a unique playthrough each time
+* All abilites and maps* have been re-arranged into a random order for a unique playthrough each time
 * Boost is enabled from the get go
 * All wing corruption zones have been removed to allow for even more variety
 * Tutorial text, WarpAnchor cutscenes, and ability unlock slow motion effects have been removed

+\* *(With the exception of Enemy and Credits, which will always appear last and in that order.)*

+## Demo video
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/uxEWn9xq-mc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How to play
 In order to play randomizer games you will need to install the plugin, as well as the Centrifuge modding system.
 Please see the [install page](install) for instructions on how to do this if you're not sure.